About Carolina Woman

-Carolina Woman, now celebrating our 20th year of publication with 100,000 readers, has a fun office environment and dedicated staff members who enjoy working with interns.
+Carolina Woman, a lifestyle publication with 100,000 readers, has been publishing monthly since 1993.
+It has a fun office environment and dedicated staff members who enjoy working with interns.
 The Editor and Publisher, Debra Simon, is a veteran reporter and editor whose work has appeared in many recognized media outlets, including The Miami Herald, Seventeen magazine, Thomson Reuters and The Wall Street Journal.

 Organized and outgoing multi-taskers who enjoy learning in a fast-paced environment thrive at Carolina Woman.
 Past interns have gone on to the staffs of leading media companies, such as Oprah, Vogue and iVillage - to name just a few!

 What's the secret to breaking into journalism?
 Publish, publish and publish some more!
 Carolina Woman's interns write feature stories for our 100,000+ readers in the Triangle.
 The articles cover a range of diverse, compelling subjects - everything from fashion to finance - there's something exciting for everyone.
 You'll also have the chance to act as a liaison with the many events we sponsor, drafting agreements and fielding questions.